cleanlab/cleanvision/README.md

 imagelab.report()
 ```

-At the moment this package a work in progress and supports the following checks below:
+At the moment this package is a work in progress (expect sharp edges!) and supports the following checks:

 |     | Issue Check                                              | Description                                                                                                                                                                                                                                                                  |
 | --- | ---------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | 1   | Light Images                                                                                        | Images that are too bright/washed out in the dataset                                   |